xamidev/blankos/DEVELOPERS.md

 ### Step 3 - Compiling and linking

-The linking process should be taken care by the appropriate Linker script `link.ld` and the Makefile instructions and targets.
+The linking process should be taken care of by the appropriate Linker script `link.ld` and the Makefile instructions and targets.
 Nothing should be changed in those files, and your source files should be added automatically.

 ### Step 4 - Contributing to the project (optional)